-We are proud to point out that the Magic Link handwriting programme teaches structured and speedy cursive handwriting to both right and left-handed children and does not include the ‘lead-in’ cursive stroke.
+This is the font that is taught by companies such as Letter-join and the results are very worrying as outlined below.
+The Magic Link handwriting programme teaches structured and speedy cursive handwriting to both right and left-handed children and does not include ‘lead-in’ entry (cursive) strokes.

 6 reasons to abolish the lead-in/entry stroke…